SirPepe/ornament/Readme.md

 }
 ```

-In this case, the attribute can be set to any value (as is usual in HTML), but
+In this case, the content attribute can be set to any value (as is usual in
-if the attribute gets set to a value other than `A` or `B`, the properties's
+HTML), but if the content attribute gets set to a value other than `A` or `B`,
-value will remain unchanged.
-Any attempt at setting the property to values other
+the IDL attribute's  value will remain unchanged.
+Any attempt at setting the
-than `A` or `B` will result in an exception.
+IDL attribute to values other than `A` or `B` will result in an exception.

-The default value is either the value the accessor was initialized with or the
+The default value is either the value the accessor was initialized with or, if
-first element in `values`.
+the accessor has no initial value, the first element in `values`.

 #### Options for `literal()`